abdelghaniabb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 FYI: The standard library provides a similar function: abs.
 Run man abs to learn more.

 ## 7-print_last_digit.c

+Write a function that prints the last digit of a number.

+Prototype: int print_last_digit(int);
+Returns the value of the last digit

 8-24_hours.c
 9-times_table.c
 10-add.c